 Gravity and momentum shuttle balls from the pin area back into players’ hands, thanks to conveyor belts under the lanes and a lift mechanism that propels balls upward from under the lane into the ball rack next to the players.
 Simple enough, except the drive belts lose their tension, the steel rails that carry the balls under the lanes and the v-belt pulleys are all prone to breaking down if not properly cleaned or regularly serviced.

 These days, scoring systems can be fairly high-tech, with 3-D graphics and games.
 Some just feature what’s important…your score.
 But all run on software which, like any computer program, are prone to glitches.
 The makers of scoring systems generally have a 24/7 technical support line to help troubleshoot.
 But if a monitor is busted, the in-house maintenance crew will inspect and replace it if needed.

 Recondition or Replace Balls and Pins

 Pins need to be stored in a cool, dry place, cleaned once a week, rotated every two weeks and replaced every two to six months.
 Balls too get damaged by excessive cold or heat.
 Oil can build up on balls and the pores fill with dirt, which is why balls also need to be regularly wiped and polished.
 Every 60 to 80 games, balls are resurfaced using a ball spinner and sanders to remove scratches.

-The job of a bowling-alley servicer isn’t just critical to a successful operation, but also rife with the unexpected.
+The job of a bowling-alley mechanic isn’t just critical to a successful operation, but also rife with the unexpected.
 Schemm remembers being called to a job when a player’s fingernail jammed the pinsetter reset button.
 Pasdiora of International Bowling Lane Specialists once saw someone throw a ball through a ceiling tile, only to watch it come crashing down onto the lane.
 And players throw all kinds of objects down the lane — themselves, basketballs, billiard balls and, once, even a toaster.